 Many big organizations issue R.F.Ps to hire studios for design work.
 These are good jobs to go after.
 None in design business goes on without having to deal with an R.F.P in their career.
 If someone is telling such things to you, they are lying.
 There are several ways you can go through to handle R.F.Ps.

-Usually R.F.Ps come with a contact number that you can use in case if you have questions.
+Usually, R.F.Ps come with a contact number that you can use in case if you have questions.
 Call up, get in touch with the person who wrote the R.F.P.
-If possible arrange a meet up.
+If possible arrange a meetup.
 They might even have heard about you.
 Make friends and gather much detail you can about the organization that issued the R.F.P.

 You will come across R.F.Ps that are of prescriptive nature.
 It is usually because they are freaking out about wanting to have to hire designers.
 In such case call the person in charge and strike up a conversation.

-Sometimes you come across R.F.Ps that even dictate the colour of the buttons.
+Sometimes you come across R.F.Ps that even dictate the color of the buttons.
 It’s generally a cry for help and you are being provided an opportunity to develop mutual understanding between you and them.
 Speaking directly to the designer in charge is what is generally needed than sending out replies to poorlyscriptedR.F.Ps.
 Moreover, how do you think organizations decide who to send R.F.Ps to?
 It’s by referrals.
 Surprised much?

-It’s natural to want to work for clients;even if they don’t have work at the moment.
+It’s natural to want to work for clients; even if they don’t have work at the moment.
 To be realistic it’s like trying to find an oasis in a desert.
 With that being said, if you find a client to be very interesting to work with, go after them.
 If you have developed a substantial network you will know someone you know, who knows someone in that organization.

 So meet up with that someone you know and buy those drinks or meals (their choice) and strike a conversation.
-With a bit of luck you might be sitting in front of the right person.
-In such a case you have to go ahead with you pitch.
+With a bit of luck, you might be sitting in front of the right person.
+In such a case you have to go ahead with your pitch.
 (Put your head in a bucket!)
 Just kidding.
 Make a lasting impression.
 Potential clients do like getting cold calls.
 So, don’t hesitate.